St Peter’s CofE Academy

 - Parents, the Academy staff and student will collaborate on the Student Passport

-- A parent can contact SENCO, Heads of Year, Heads of Faculty, Senior leadership team
+- A parent can contact the SENCO, Heads of Year, Heads of Faculty, Senior Leadership Team via email, telephone, written communication

 - The Academy has a PTA / Active fundraising committee

-- Parent/carers can communicate through St Peter’s CofE Academy Facebook page
+- Parent/carers can communicate through St Peter’s CofE Academy Facebook page/social media

 - Academy Council